 Newborn babies eat a lot.
 They may have small tummies, but they have a lot of growing to do, especially in the first year.
 Usually, newborns need to eat every two to three hours, but you may notice your baby nursing even more often, especially in the evening.

-What is cluster feeding, and how can you help your baby settle down for bed?
+So, what is cluster feeding and how can you help your baby settle down for bed?
 Let’s find out.

 What Is Cluster Feeding?

-Additionally, you may notice that your infant will fall asleep and fall off the breast or the bottle, depending on which method you use, and then try to reattach soon afterward.
+During cluster feeding, many babies will fall asleep and fall off the breast or the bottle (depending on which method you use) and then rouse and try to reattach soon afterward.

 Is It Normal for Babies To Cluster Feed?

 Cluster feeding is fairly common for all babies, whether breastfed or bottle-fed.
-It may mean that they’re getting ready to sleep for a longer period of time, so they want to store up some extra breast milk.
+It may mean that they’re getting ready to sleep for a longer period of time, that they are working to adjust your supply to meet their needs, or that they are going through a growth spurt.

 In the afternoon and evening, the flow of breast milk tends to slow down (it doesn’t come out as fast), so it will take your baby a bit longer to get all the milk they need, specifically if you’re breastfeeding.
 (Breast milk production is generally highest around 2 to 5 am.)